S29 (ZVV)

 The S29 is a regional railway line of the Zürich S-Bahn on the ZVV (Zürich transportation network), in the cantons of Zürich, Thurgau and Schaffhausen.

 Route

-The line, which is operated by Thurbo, runs from Winterthur to Stein am Rhein, using the Winterthur–Etzwilen railway line (crossing the River Thur) as far as Etzwilen, and the Lake Line (Seelinie) from there on.
+The line operated by Thurbo, runs from Winterthur to Stein am Rhein, using the Winterthur–Etzwilen railway line (crossing the River Thur) as far as Etzwilen, and the Lake Line (Seelinie) from there on.

 Trains usually run every 30 minutes (as of 2023) and a journey takes 46 minutes.

 Alternative connections from Winterthur to Stein am Rhein are: